bmzantout/Trie-Data-Structure-and-String-Sorts/README.md

 # Trie-Data-Structure-and-String-Sorts
+A project that provides hands-on practice on the implementation of the Trie-Data-Structure-and-String-Sorts.

+## Data Structures and Algorithms Project
+## Introduction

-Engaging with this project helps develop a comprehensive understanding of how to design and implement Trie Data Structure and String Sorts.
+Engaging with this project helps develop a comprehensive understanding of how to utilize and implement Trie-Data-Structure-and-String-Sorts.
 The project code is written with detailed comments throughout to facilitate easy understanding and modification.

+## Usage

+### Prerequisites

+Before getting started with this project, you will need to have a working knowledge of programming concepts and basic data structures such as graphs.
+Additionally, you will need to have a programming environment set up with a compatible language, such as Python, C++, or Java.

+### Installation

+To get started with this project, you can read the tasks of the project written in the attached "Tasks.pdf" and start implementing based on the given guidelines.
+You can also use the text files to scan the input and check your work.

+## Contributing

+If you would like to contribute to this project, feel free to fork the repository and submit a pull request.
+Please make sure to include tests for any new functionality, and ensure that all existing tests pass before submitting your changes.